The Gories: Hiatus

 Mick Collins went on to form various bands including Blacktop and The Dirtbombs, while Dan Kroha joined Rocket 455 and later formed the Demolition Doll Rods and The Readies.
 Peggy O'Neill went on to join '68 Comeback and The Darkest Hours.

 Reunion

-In September of 2008, via the Goner Records message board, Greg Cartwright of the Oblivians announced that the Gories and the Oblivians would play reunion shows in Detroit and Memphis, as well as multiple shows across Europe in the summer of 2009.
+In September 2008, via the Goner Records message board, Greg Cartwright of the Oblivians announced that the Gories and the Oblivians would play reunion shows in Detroit and Memphis, as well as multiple shows across Europe in the summer of 2009.

 The Detroit Free Press reported the reunion on April 1, 2009.
 The Metro Times ran a cover story on The Gories in its June 24, 2009, issue.
 The Oblivians-Gories show was at the Majestic Theater in Detroit on June 26, 2009.

+In 2013, Third Man Records would release The Shaw Tapes, a live recording of the band in 1988.
+In 2015, Third Man Records would also release the first new recording by the band in 20 years, a single featuring a cover of The Nomads' "Be Nice", as well as an original song "On the Run".